ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-UI Feedback with Server-Side React in Next.js - <a href="https://medium.com/@will.suto/ui-feedback-with-server-side-react-in-next-js-564bbe080e5b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Winning Frontend with Next.js: Build Stunning UIs Fast and Focus on What Really Matters - <a href="https://medium.com/@rukaiah/winning-frontend-with-next-js-build-stunning-uis-fast-and-focus-on-what-really-matters-dad610dfe67e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Will Suto`**
+✍️ **posted by `Rukaiah`**

-<blockquote>Server-side rendering, or SSR, is a powerful feature in React that allows us to generate HTML for a webpage in the server.
-SSR has several…</blockquote>
+<blockquote>Ever been there?
+You’ve got all these amazing features built, but the UI… not so much.</blockquote>

 <h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>